IBM/data-privacy-toolkit/docs/api/anonymization.md

 ### Developer guide for implementing a generalization hierarchy

-A class that wants to implement a generalization hierarchy needs to implement the `com.ibm.research.drl.prima.algorithms.anonymization.hierarchies.GeneralizationHierarchy` interface.
+A class that wants to implement a generalization hierarchy needs to implement the `com.ibm.research.drl.dpt.algorithms.anonymization.hierarchies.GeneralizationHierarchy` interface.

 The interface contains the following methods: